stevenocchipinti/blog/src/content/travel/2014-bali/2014-11-19-day-2-mount-batur-coffee-plantation-and-volcanic-holy-springs.md

 ---
-title: Day 2 - Mount Batur, Coffee Plantation and Volcanic Holy Springs
+title: Day 2
+subtitle: Mount Batur, Coffee Plantation and Volcanic Holy Springs
 description: After a much better sleep than the night before, I was up in time for the morning yoga session today.
 Morning yoga here is great, its still...
 pubDate: "Nov 19 2014"
 source: https://bali2014.stevenocchipinti.com/2014/11/day-2-mount-batur-coffee-plantation-and.html